kks32/phd-thesis-template/README.md

 # Known Issue(s) / Bugs

 *   No know bug(s) so far.
-If you find any let me know or even better, if you can patch it and contribute to the development of the LaTeX Template.
+If you find any let me know, or even better, patch it and contribute to the development of the LaTeX Template.

 --------------------------------------------------------------------------------